Performative Prediction in a Stateful World: INTRODUCTION

-Next, we formalize the notion of an \emph{optimal} strategy for a institution faced with the phenomenon of performativity.
-We show that repeated risk minimization also provides a means to approximate such optimal strategies. \begin{thm}[Informal] If the loss function $\ell(z;\theta)$ is Lipschitz and strongly convex and the transition map $\Tr(d;\theta)$ is Lipschitz in both arguments, all equilibrium points and optimal points lie within a small distance of each other. \end{thm}
+While converging to an equilibrium pair is a desirable outcome for the institution, this might not be the \textit{optimal} outcome.
+We formalize the notion of an optimal strategy within our stateful performativity framework.
+The concept of fixed point distributions is again key to this definition.
+We show that repeated risk minimization also provides a means to approximate such optimal strategies. \begin{thm}[Informal, see Theorem~\ref{thm:rrm_optimality}] If the loss function $\ell(z;\theta)$ is Lipschitz and strongly convex and the transition map $\Tr(d;\theta)$ is Lipschitz in both arguments, all equilibrium pairs and optimal pairs lie within a small distance of each other. \end{thm}

-\Thm{informal_1} and \Thm{informal_2}, which we state formally in Section \ref{sec:results}, generalize results of Perdomo et al. for the stateless framework to our stateful framework.
-We include proofs in Appendix \ref{sec:proofs}.
+\Thm{informal_1} and \Thm{informal_2}, which we state formally in Section \ref{sec:results}, generalize results of \cite{perdomo2020}~in the stateless framework to our stateful framework.
+We include complete proofs in the supplementary material.